 Additionally, you can submit a ticket – they are also check these 24/7.
 If you feel uneasy when other people help you, Ivacy VPN has a Support Center with step-by-step guides, FAQs, video tutorials, and the address in Singapore for an old-school vis-a-vis conversation.

-The speeds are above-average if you’re lucky.
-And when it comes to streaming, you would expect more than just Netflix US from service with dedicated servers.
+And when it comes to streaming, you would expect more than just Netflix US from a service with dedicated servers.
 Even though other content platforms are available, watching in HD can be tricky due to the same performance issues – or at least that’s been my experience.

 Yes.
 It has a special client Ivacy Prime for use in China for Windows, Mac, and Android.
 However, it’s not the best option because of its sub-par speeds.